 The team therapist facilitates a group therapy session with the team and the guides.

 On Wednesdays, everyone at camp—students, guides, families attending graduation or Family Quest, and other staff—joins for a community meditation session.
+Group meditation facilitates bonding between each member of the group and allows for quiet reflection.

 Field guides, students, and the team therapist circle up to offer candid feedback from the week for each student.
 Milan Group fosters transparency and accountability for the entire team.
 As it is part of the Wednesday staff exchange, it also makes for a smooth transition between outgoing and incoming field staff.